-In our experiment from Table 8, even though the RAG pipeline successfully retrieved the XML context with the complete process flow (since the process was not lengthy), GPT-4 still responded with "I do not know." when asked about the effect of the boundary message event.
-This outcome aligns with the instructions provided in the prompt template, namely "If you do not know the answer to the following question, just say 'I do not know.' or 'The provided context does not contain enough information.' and nothing else.".
-XML's verbose, deeply nested structure, as well as its lack of explicit semantic relationships between elements, hinder GPT-4 from extracting and interpreting these nuanced process details.
+In the experiment described in Table 8, even though the RAG pipeline successfully retrieved the complete BPMN process in XML format - as the process itself was relatively short and fell well within the model's input limits (a topic largely discussed in the scenario represented by Table 1) - GPT-4 still responded with "I do not know." when asked about the effect of a boundary message event.
+This outcome is consistent with the behavior specified in the prompt template, namely "If you do not know the answer to the following question, just say 'I do not know.' or 'The provided context does not contain enough information.' and nothing else.".
+While this demonstrates compliance with prompt instructions, it also highlights a deeper limitation of using XML as input: its verbose, deeply nested structure, as well as its lack of explicit semantic relationships between elements hinder GPT-4 from extracting and interpreting such nuanced process details.
 This contributes to the XML-based response scoring zero in both relevancy and factual correctness.

 Despite the XML-based response being simply "I do not know.", its semantic similarity score remains around 0.70.
-Research [37] has shown that even minimal expressions can carry rich semantic signals, meaning that, even though "I do not know" contains almost no factual details, its vector embedding is prone to capturing a generic signal of uncertainty, as embedding models like text-embeddingada-002 are designed to "behave".
+Research [37] has shown that even minimal expressions can carry rich semantic signals, meaning that, even though "I do not know" contains almost no factual details, its vector embedding is prone to capturing a generic signal of uncertainty, as embedding models like text-embedding-ada-002 are designed to "behave".
 In our case, the ground truth describes a specific conditional process (interruption at task B leading to task D), which inherently involves a notion of deviation or uncertainty about the normal flow, thus falling within a similar semantic domain as the generated answer's.
 This shared aspect of uncertainty, even though very broadly defined, could be the cause of a moderate similarity score of 0.70, rather than something much lower, as one would expect.
 Similarly, semantic faithfulness is computed using cosine similarity between the embeddings of the retrieved context and the generated answer, which means that even a minimal response can yield a moderate score if it captures enough high-level semantic features.
-Therefore, in similar scenarios, any response with semantic similarity and faithfulness scores below 0.75 can be considered unsatisfactory.
+Therefore, in similar abstention scenarios, any response with semantic similarity and faithfulness scores below 0.76 can be considered unsatisfactory.

 This phenomenon is also evident in our other, more challenging text queries - those that extend beyond simple task identification or basic sequence flows.
-In our parallel branching tests (Table 12), for example, we asked whether a certain task could be executed if a preceding task, from a parallel branch, had not been already executed and why that might be the case.
+In our parallel branching tests (Table 12), for example, we asked whether a certain task could be executed if a preceding task, from a parallel branch, had not been already executed and why that might be the case - with the correct answer being that the task in question cannot be executed unless the previous task in the parallel branch has already been completed.
 Similarly, our event branching test (see Table 13) examined if two tasks could be executed concurrently, even if they originated from two separate branches emerging from a XOR event gateway - where only one path is typically taken.
 The query referring to the compensation branching model (see Table 14) evidenced in Figure 5-h, challenged GPT-4 to correctly identify the cause for the compensation flow, while our task collaboration tests (Tables 15 and 16) examined whether the model could accurately depict interactions among participants in the process (marked by Message Flows in the BPMN standard).
-Across these 5 scenarios, we observe a similar pattern in the metrics indicating that, with the increased complexity and nuanced BPMN logic in such non-explicit models, the RDF-based approach always outperforms the XML-based one.
+Across these 5 scenarios, we observe that, with the increased complexity and nuanced BPMN logic in such non-explicit models, the RDF-based approach always outperforms the XML-based one.